 The divorce itself provides a legal framework to end the marriage and to enable final decisions to be made about finance.
 Some unregulated divorce providers will offer to prepare a clean break order as part of their package – and sometimes they might say that they will ask for this to be checked by a solicitor.

 The importance of legal advice

-Before anyone agrees/decides that a clean break is appropriate is one – we would strongly recommend that the take legal advice.
+Before anyone agrees/decides that a clean break is appropriate – we would strongly recommend that they take legal advice.

 For a solicitor to be able to advise properly – the solicitor needs information.
 The information will relate to the means and prospects of both of the couple.
 We regularly see couples underestimate the worth and importance of assets and in particular pensions.
 Valuations might be needed.

 The law is about meeting the reasonable needs of each of the couple and any minor children – in the context of the marriage.
 Unfortunately, we and most solicitors see people who have blithely agreed to clean breaks or other financial arrangements which are not fair and which do not meet the reasonable needs.
 The clean break order or alternative financial order is an important legal document.
 The starting point for anyone considering a divorce should be to take legal advice.
 The advice may be that there is good reason to delay a divorce – or not to seek a divorce at all.
 The advice may be that much more information is needed from the client to enable them to make a good and informed decision about what a fair financial settlement looks like.

 Once a direction of travel and parameters are decided – then there are different routes that can be chosen to negotiate.
 This can include solicitor/solicitor negotiation or mediation or collaborative family law.
 Sometimes a court application is required.

 Save now and pay later!